I’m a journalist producing original stories, mostly about Finland, that have captured the imagination of millions around the world.

 It was a great pleasure to work with such passionate and courageous people.
 Read their stories here:

-Last winter I looked at how sleep was affected by polar night – a time with no sunlight in the Arctic.
+I also looked at how sleep was affected by polar night – a time with no sunlight in the Arctic.
 Do you think we get more and better quality sleep if we live in darkness?

 Are you tempted to visit SANTA?
 Just before Christmas I went to Rovaniemi to interview him and his elves for the BBC World Service to find out how much the business of Christmas contributes to Lapland’s economy.
 I even asked Santa how much you have to pay to have a chat with him.